THE SPEED OF MODERN LIFE

 The Exponential Rat RacePlease first read the summary in

 The ability to coordinate focusing with our senses, bodies, and minds, lies at the basis of the habitual ruts which we humans developed to secure our survival and develop our civilisations.

 We learnt, remembered, and repeated all the things we needed or wanted – all the things which gave us security or pleasure.
-These were our focal points; our plans and aims for life.
+These were our focal points; our aims in life.

 Once atoms had found security in the first molecules, they could copy, repeat, and combine in ever more complex ways.
 Once plants could reproduce themselves, they could generate infinite new strains and species.

 The first words took millennia to get established, and then the first sentences started combining with ever more complex meanings.
 Until very recently, when the majority of people can understand long paragraphs of abstract ideas.

 And as more ideas became available the inter-connections gained momentum.
 Until now, when all the different intercultural molecular bits of knowledge, have repeated and combined and suddenly, we have cars, planes, and internet.

 The point is, not only the habitual ruts are repeating; the speed of the combinations are repeating as well.